JAAovver/PISA-vs-Twitter/README.md

 I then use a scipy linear regression to see how well the PISA scores track the intellectual tweet frequency and plot the results.
 The size of the bubbles on the scatter plot relate to the amount of tweets coming from a country.

 I included a result I got from processing ~1 GB of tweets over a few-hour time frame.
+The r-squared value is 0.22 (see Issues for an image).